Tornadoes of 2002

 This page documents the tornadoes and tornado outbreaks of 2002, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 The year had several large outbreaks that included the Veterans Day Weekend tornado outbreak and the Midwest to Mid-Atlantic United States tornado outbreak.

 Synopsis

-The Tornado Season of 2002 was a below average season with only 934 tornadoes touching down, However, this season had its two largest outbreaks occurring early in the year and late in the year because of cold fronts being able to create favorable conditions for tornadic activity in the United States.
+The tornado season of 2002 was a below average season with only 934 tornadoes touching down, However, this season had its two largest outbreaks occurring early in the year and late in the year because of cold fronts being able to create favorable conditions for tornadic activity in the United States.
+The 2002 Veterans Day weekend tornado outbreak was the worst outbreak out of the entire year.

 Events

 United States yearly total

 Map of 2002 United States tornado paths.